InquestGeronimo/horizon-takeoff/README.md

 cat /var/log/cloud-init-output.log
 ```

-if you find the Uvicorn URL endpoint displayed within them, it indicates that your Docker container running, and you are now prepared to start making API calls for LLM inference.
+if you find the Uvicorn URL endpoint displayed in the logs, it indicates that your Docker container is running, and you are now prepared to start making API calls to the inference endpoint.

 # Calling the Inference Endpoint

-The orchestration involved in invoking a running EC2 instance has been simplified.
 Once you've initialized the EC2Endpoint class, you can effortlessly invoke your LLM in the cloud with just a single line of code.

 ```py
 from horizon import EC2Endpoint